cgeo/cgeo.github.io/send2cgeo.md

 ### Important Note:
 The send2c:geo script supports Mozilla Firefox and Google Chrome.
 Microsoft Internet Explorer is not supported!
 You need to allow cookies to be stored in your browser in order for the script to work.

-### Script installation with Firefox:
+### Script installation with Mozilla Firefox:

-    Install the greasemonkey add-on: http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
-    Open the send2c:geo script page: https://send2.cgeo.org/script.html
+- Install the [greasemonkey add-on](http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and make sure it is activated in your browser after installation
-    Start installing the script by clicking on "Start" Greasemonkey will be triggered automatically, confirm the installation when prompted Continue with the registration as described below
+- Start installing the script by clicking [here](https://github.com/cgeo/cgeo/raw/master/send2cgeo/send2cgeo.user.js)
+- Greasemonkey will be triggered automatically, confirm the installation when prompted
+- Continue with the registration as described below

-### Script installation with Chrome:
+### Script installation with Google Chrome:

-    Install the Tampermonkey add-on
-    Open the send2c:geo script page: https://send2.cgeo.org/script.html
+- Install the [Tampermonkey add-on](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and make sure it is activated in your browser after installation
-    Start installing the script by clicking on "Start" Tampermonkey will be triggered automatically, confirm the installation when prompted Continue with the registration as described below
+- Start installing the script by clicking [here](https://github.com/cgeo/cgeo/raw/master/send2cgeo/send2cgeo.user.js)
+- Greasemonkey will be triggered automatically, confirm the installation when prompted
+- Continue with the registration as described below

 ### Registering browser and device:

-    After succesful installation of the script click "Register browser" on the right sidebar of the send2c:geo webpage https://send2.cgeo.org
+- After succesful installation of the script click "Register browser" on the right sidebar of the send2cgeo webpage       TO BE COMPLETED
-    You can change the browser name by click on its name (optional step) Run c:geo on your android device and select Menu → Settings → Services → send2c:geo Specify a device name in the setting "Your device name" (optional step) Select "Request Registration".
-You will get an info window showing a five digit PIN Now click "Add a device" in your browser and enter this PIN The webpage should now show a registrated browser and device on the right sidebar
+- You can change the browser name by click on its name (optional step)
+- Run c:geo on your android device and select Menu → Settings → Services → send2c:geo
+- Specify a device name in the setting "Your device name" (optional step)
+- Select "Request Registration".
+You will get an info window showing a five digit PIN
+- Now click "Add a device" in your browser and enter this PIN              TO BE COMPLETED
+- The webpage should now show a registrated browser and device on the right sidebar

 ## How to use send2cgeo
 <a name="usage"></a>